“The only people who see the whole picture are the ones who step outside the frame.” — Salman Rushdie in The Ground Beneath Her Feet.

 Data collection is not all that useful without employing methods for working with it.
 Data Analytics is a helping hand for businesses striving to extract as much benefit as possible from the gathered information.

-Various types of analytics provide different value for companies.
+Various types of analytics provide a different value for companies.
 Depending on how deeply the company needs to study its data to achieve its goals, the company can choose the appropriate type of analytics.